 Changgyeonggung’s storied past paints an interesting picture for travellers enthralled by Korean history.
 An original 12th-century Koryo Dynasty palace once stood in Changgyeonggung’s place.
 It wasn’t until the late-15th century that it got a facelift.
 In 1483, King Sejong renovated the palace as a gift to his father, King Taejong, who was stepping down from the throne.

-Over the years, Changgyeonggung Palace was used mostly as royal residence.
-Relatives, queens and mistresses of the Joseon kings all called the palace home.
+Over the years, Changgyeonggung Palace was used mostly as a royal residence.
+Relatives, queens, and mistresses of the Joseon kings all called the palace home.
 In the early 20th century, Japanese colonizers forwent destroying the palace.
 Instead, they converted it into a zoo and botanical garden.

-Of this first trio of Seoul palaces in central Jongno-gu, Changgyeonggung Palace is the least impressive.
-Checking out the palace’s magnificent gardens, however, make visiting worthwhile.
+Of this first central Jongno-gu trio, Changgyeonggung Palace is the least impressive.
+Checking out the palace’s magnificent gardens, however, makes visiting worthwhile.

 - Opening Hours: 9:00 am to 5:30 pm (closed Mondays)